 Cardiomyopathy - hypertrophic (HCM); IHSS; Idiopathic hypertrophic subaortic stenosis; Asymmetric septal hypertrophy; ASH; HOCM; Hypertrophic obstructive cardiomyopathy

 Maron BJ, Maron MS, Olivotto I. Hypertrophic cardiomyopathy.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 78.
+Philadelphia, PA: Elsevier; 2019:chap 78.